richardnguyen165/css-exercises/foundations/flex/04-flex-information/README.md

 - The items are arranged horizontally on the page.
 - The items are only 200px wide and the text wraps.
 - The item text is centered.

+### Result

+Aside from many simplifications, I only forgot to set the max width to 200px.
+However, I also forgot to se the container images to be centered,which can be done by using justify-content: center to center it along the primary axis (I also used flex on the food class, which screwed me up).
+Overall, I sill got close to the the intended image.